futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 ## Alcor Medina (OpenStack) cluster setup:

-Our Alcor Medina (OpenStack) cluster is configured with 5 controller node, and 64 worker (compute) nodes.
+Our Alcor Medina (OpenStack) cluster is configured with five controller nodes and 64 workers (compute) nodes.
-Below are the list of OpenStack services running on our 5 controller node, all below service have one copy on each machine:
+Below is the list of OpenStack services running on our five controller nodes; all below services have one copy on each machine:
 - cinder_api_container
-- galera_container
+- galera_container (Not used)
 - glance_container
 - heat_api_container
 - horizon_container